8 Things to Do in Osaka, Japan for First-Time Visitors

 If you find yourself with more time to see the city, we highly recommend the following locations.
 Not only for admiring the architectural wonders here, but to get an even finer picture of Osaka’s rich culture.

 Visiting Osaka Castle is like a journey back in time.
 The majestic castle, with its intricate exterior and grand interior, showcases Japan's rich history.
 The observation deck offers breathtaking views of Osaka, while the serene gardens provide an escape from the city.
+For those looking to immerse themselves in the city’s history, Osaka Castle is one of the must-see places in Osaka.
 Osaka Castle is a must-visit landmark for history buffs and architecture enthusiasts, immersing visitors in Japan's cultural heritage.

 Bright crimson japanese bridge at Sumiyoshi Taisha Shrine

-The Sumiyoshi Taisha Shrine in Osaka, Japan is renowned for its history and cultural significance.
+The Sumiyoshi Taisha Shrine in Osaka, Japan, is renowned for its history and cultural significance.
 With its ancient architecture and serene atmosphere, visitors can explore the various buildings and partake in traditional rituals.
 This shrine stands as a testament to Japan's rich traditions and draws in both locals and tourists.
+Visiting Sumiyoshi Taisha Shrine should be at the top of your list as one of the things to do in Osaka, as it provides a glimpse into the spiritual side of the city, and doubles as an incredibly peaceful and beautiful park.
+This provides a nice contrast to the bustling city surroundings.

 One of the biggest surprises of the week was our visit to teamLab Botanical Garden.
 I didn’t know what to expect, as I stood in line to collect my ticket at the entrance.
 I questioned why I would want to tour a garden at night.
 But upon entering the grounds, I realized that this was a garden like none I’d ever seen before. teamLab creates incredible visual and audio experiences through interactive art pieces.
 In the botanical gardens, we were immersed into a forest full of other-worldly light displays, music and sound from every direction, and statues that modify the area when you touch them.
+If you're wondering about things to do in Osaka, this place provides a unique experience that’s hard to forget.
+TeamLab Botanical Garden isboth visually stunning and incredibly interactive.
 Wandering through the natural scenery and exhibits, I felt completely at peace.

 Why You Should Include Osaka on Your Trip to Japan

 Osaka is simply full of surprises.
 We often hear a lot about traveling to Tokyo and Kyoto, but what I discovered while visiting Japan’s second largest city, is that it has more to offer than I could experience in a single trip… Tiny alleyways interweave amongst skyscrapers, neon lights illuminate paths lined with gyoza and yakitori eateries.
 Bars big enough for only five to ten people are even stacked one atop another in 14-story buildings, a nightlife scene like no other.
+Osaka is a hidden gem.
+There’s no shortage of fun things to do in Osaka, from its vibrant nightlife to its serene temples, to it’s huge variety of delicious streetfood.
 I visited for a total of 5 days, yet I felt like I barely scratched the surface.
 So, in order to calm the itch, I’ve promised myself to make a trip back next year.

 Osaka Japan